 Food Inc. will show you the truth about our food system and what it does to us and the environment.
 Too many people pick-up meat at the grocery store and think of it only as food in a packet forgetting the whole cycle of suffering and destruction behind its production.
 The documentary puts it right back in your face.

-I think it’s impossible to conciously watch this movie and still want to eat meat from factory farmed animals.
+I think it’s impossible to consciously watch this movie and still want to eat meat from factory farmed animals.

 Fortunately, it’s not only negative.
 We get to learn about organic products now available at Wal-Mart, thanks to consumer demand.
 Joel Salatin, from Polyface farms, is also interviewed and clearly shows how we can effectively grow food and feed people while creating life and top soil instead of destroying it, and this, just by doing the same thing mother nature already does.

-All in all a very well made documentary for every body who’s even remotly interested in being healthy and preserving the earth.
+All in all a very well made documentary for every body who’s even remotely interested in being healthy and preserving the earth.

 Here is the trailer for a sneak peak: